 What is Goodpasture syndrome?

-Goodpasture syndrome is a rare autoimmune disease that affects the lungs and kidneys.
+Goodpasture syndrome is a group of acute illnesses that affects the lungs and kidneys.
+It involves an autoimmune disorder.
 Normally, the immune system makes antibodies to fight off germs.
-With Goodpasture syndrome, however, the immune system mistakenly makes antibodies that attack the lungs and kidneys.
-This condition can quickly progress to glomerulonephritis and kidney failure.
+But with Goodpasture syndrome, the immune system mistakenly makes antibodies that attack the lungs and kidneys.
+This condition can quickly progress to an inflammation of the kidneys (glomerulonephritis) and kidney failure.
+It can be fatal if not quickly diagnosed and treated.

-This condition may last from a few weeks to as long as 2 years.
+This disease most often occurs in people ages 20 to 30 or those older than age 60.
+It is more common in men.
 In some cases, bleeding in the lungs may occur.
-This is very serious problem is most often in men ages 20 to 30 years of age.
-In most cases, Goodpasture syndrome does not cause lasting damage to the lungs.
-Damage to the kidneys may be long-lasting.
+In most cases, this disease does not cause lasting damage to the lungs.
+But kidney damage may be long-lasting.
 If the kidneys fail, kidney transplant or dialysis may be needed.

 What are the symptoms of Goodpasture syndrome?